Corporate America has discovered its next ad slogan: #MeToo

 For companies, costly settlements with victims, along with the damage a disgraced CEO does to a firm’s stock price, can add up to millions in losses.
 But this is America, and for some sectors, the #MeToo movement could be a chance to make a buck.

 Take, for instance, the settlement advance industry.
 The business works like this: Firms recruit clients in desperate financial straits who are in the middle of a lawsuit, offering them cash advances on their expected future settlement.
 If a client gets a settlement, she pays back the advance, often at an exorbitant rate—sometimes leaving her in hock to the settlement advance firm for the entirety of her payout, says Charles Scott, a lawyer in St. Petersburg, Florida, who advises his clients not to take settlement advances.
 “It’s like payday loans,” Scott says.
-“I’ve seen clients were they could have gotten a pretty good amount of money, and the settlement company ate up most of it.”
+“I’ve seen clients where they could have gotten a pretty good amount of money, and the settlement company ate up most of it.”
 If a client loses, she does not have to pay back the advance, so the firms screen potential clients to find those with good odds of winning their cases, often personal-injury and medical-malpractice suits.

 But settlement advance companies have landed in legal hot water themselves.
 In 2016, LawCash and another industry player, Oasis Legal Finance, agreed to pay more than $2 million to clients to resolve a lawsuit from Colorado’s attorney general, who claimed that they’d charged “predatory” interest rates on their advances.
 (The companies did not admit wrongdoing, and LawCash maintains that it did not charge clients excessive interest rates.)
 The Consumer Financial Protection Bureau has sued multiple similar companies for offering high-interest or high-fee advances to plaintiffs who had received settlements but were still waiting to get paid: 9/11 first responders, NFL players with brain injuries, and victims of lead paint poisoning.